 We provide here atmospheric, induced oceanic (response of the ocean to atmospheric pressure forcing) and hydrological loading estimates from various models at most IGETS (International Geodynamics and Earth Tide Service) sites and some other locations (Figure 1).
 We also provide temporal gravity variations due to polar-motion and length-of-day variations, including a self-consistent static ocean response

-Atmospheric and induced oceanic loading estimates are computed using the European Centre for Medium Range Weather Forecasts (ECMWF) operational and reanalysis (ERA interim) surface pressure fields, assuming an inverted barometer ocean response or a barotropic ocean model forced by air pressure and winds (TUGO-m) [Carrère & Lyard, 2003].
+Atmospheric and induced oceanic (ocean response to pressure) loading estimates are computed using the European Centre for Medium Range Weather Forecasts (ECMWF) operational and reanalysis (ERA interim and ERA5) surface pressure fields, assuming an inverted barometer ocean response or a barotropic ocean model forced by air pressure and winds (TUGO-m) [Carrère & Lyard, 2003].
 See here for more details and access to the files.

 Earth rotation (Polar Motion and Length-Of-Day) and its induced ocean tide loading effects (assuming a self-consistent static ocean response) are available here.
 The filename gives the station name, the starting year and last year.

 Figure 1: Location of the different stations where atmospheric, oceanic & hydrological loading effects are computed.